A man-made underwater structure, that achieves improvements of marine life in areas with a generally featureless bottom.

-An artificial reef is a man-made underwater structure, typically built to promote marine life in areas with a generally featureless bottom, to control erosion, block ship passage, block the use of trawling nets, or improve surfing.
+An artificial reef is an underwater structure made by mankind.
+It functions as a stimulating factor for marine life in areas with a generally featureless bottom, but it is also capable of controlling erosion, blocking ship passage, blocking the use of trawling nets, or improve surfing.
 Artificial reefs can show quick increases in local fish population rehabilitation, coral reef, and algae growth.
+It is considered as an incredible solution for our oceans’ main problems.
+Due to the roughness of our material, it has higher chances of containing certain elements like coral.

-Artificial reefs can be used for various purposes for example to prevent coastal erosion or to force waves to deposit their energy offshore rather than directly on the coastline.
+Artificial reefs can be used for various purposes.
+It is able to prevent coastal erosion, or force waves to release their energy elsewhere instead of directly on the coastline.
+This way, you can steer the force of these waves.
 Other reefs are designed to hold sediment on beaches.
-The elements for this project were designed to develop the resilience of mangrove and coral ecosystems, mitigating the effects of the ocean swell.
+The elements for this reef were designed to develop the resilience of mangrove and coral ecosystems, mitigating the effects of the ocean swell.
+To summarize, it is a huge benefit for marine life in general.